Robert Coates (actor): Actor

 Robert Coates was born in Antigua in the West Indies, the only surviving child of a wealthy sugar planter, Alexander Coates, and his wife Dorothy.
 He was educated in England, and on returning to Antigua took part in amateur dramatics.
 When he inherited his father's estate and a large collection of diamonds in 1807, he moved to Bath, England, where he lived as a man of fashion.
 He eventually drew the attention of the manager of the Theatre Royal, Bath and had begun to appear in plays in 1809, though not as a professional actor.

 Later he appeared in Romeo and Juliet in the part of Romeo – in a costume of his own design.
 The costume had a flowing, sky-blue cloak with sequins, red pantaloons, a vest of white muslin, a large cravat, and a plumed "opera hat," according to Captain Rees Howell Gronow – not to mention dozens of diamonds – which was hardly suitable for the part.
-The too-small garments caused him to move stiffly, and at some point, the seat of his pants split open.
+The garments were too small for Coates and caused him to move stiffly, and at some point, the seat of his pants split open.
 The audience roared with laughter.

 Despite this ridicule, Coates went on to tour the British Isles.
 If a theatre manager would hesitate to let him show his talents, he would bribe them.
 Managers, in turn, often called in the police in case things went seriously wrong.

 Coates was convinced he was the best actor in business – or at least that is what he claimed.
-He forgot his lines all the time and invented new scenes and dialogue on the spot.
+He frequently forgot his lines and invented new scenes and dialogue on the spot.
 He loved dramatic death scenes and would repeat them – or any other scenes he happened to take a fancy to – three to four times over.

 Coates claimed that he wanted to improve the classics.
 At the end of his first appearance as Romeo he came back in with a crowbar and tried to pry open Capulet's tomb.
 In another of his antics he made the actress playing Juliet so embarrassed that she clung to a pillar and refused to leave the stage.
 Eventually no actress would agree to play the part with him.